m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

     Build me a "hello world" program.
 ```

-The simple example now has some guideance to the LLM about how it should structure its Python code.
+The simple example now includes guideance to the LLM about how it should structure its Python code.
 For our simple "Hello, world!" program, this doesn't matter too much, but if you want something more interesting,
 then these are the sorts of things a developer would likely care about.